The Importance of Spay and Neuter for Dogs and Cats In Pasadena, TX

-Deciding to spay or neuter your pet is one of the best decisions you can make for their health and the greater pet community of Pasadena.
+Deciding to spay or neuter your dog and cat is one of the best decisions you can make for their health and the greater pet community of Pasadena, TX.
 Instead of being cruel or painful, spays and neuters help to reduce your pet’s chance of developing certain cancers and conditions that can shorten your time with them and diminish the quality of their life.
 Additionally, spay and neuter surgeries help to reduce the problem of pet overpopulation and shelter crowding, which in turn gives current shelter pets a better chance at finding their forever homes.

 Have you welcomed a new puppy or kitten to your home?

 Preventing Cancer and Other Benefits of Pet Surgery

 Spay and neuter surgeries do a world of good for your cat’s or dog’s physical and mental health.
 Without their reproductive organs, females have a much lower risk of developing breast cancer and uterine cancer, both of which can be difficult and costly to treat.
 Males, as well, have a reduced risk of testicular and prostate cancer.

 Other benefits of surgery include:

 - Reduced desire to escape to find a mate, which often puts pets in harm’s way

 - No frustrating and messy heat cycles (females)

 - Reduced risk of pyometra, a serious uterine infection (females)